 Some retailers require that all barcodes going into their stores have verification reports done on them first.
-This is to ensure that all of the barcodes in their stores scan easily in order to avoid missed scans and save check-out time.
-You can get an idea of what stores require verification here. – Verification reports are required by some larger retailers.
-Often supermarket chains require these.
+This ensures that all of the barcodes in their stores scan easily to avoid missed scans and save check-out time.
+You can get an idea of what stores require verification here.
+Verification reports are only required by some larger retailers.
+Often supermarket and hardware chains require these.

 Our verification reports are done to an internationally accepted standard with the best verification technology.
-In order to properly adhere to these standards we require that you send us a sample of your barcode on it’s product packaging as it will be printed.
+To properly adhere to these standards, we require that you send us a sample of your barcode on its product packaging as it will be printed.
 Reports take 2-3 days to complete once we receive your packaging, so please allow for this time in addition to the time it will take your packaging to reach us.
 You can find our address here.

 Verification report for your completed artwork.
 This should be printed and sent to us so that we can do the verification report for the barcode as it will be finally printed (or as close as possible)

-Just over 10% of the verification reports that we do are fails.
+Just over 10% of the verification reports that we do fail.
 This is usually due to simple common mistakes with the dimensions of the barcode.
-If you need a barcode verification report please ensure that your barcode adheres to the Standard Barcode Dimensions.
-It is very important that the barcode adheres to this including sufficiently big quiet zones on either side.
+If you need a barcode verification report, please ensure that your barcode adheres to the Standard Barcode Dimensions.
+The barcode must adhere to this, including sufficiently big quiet zones on either side.

 It is always a good idea to check your barcode before sending it to us.
 You could look at it under a magnifying glass to see if any of the bar lines are fuzzy.
 If at all possible, it is a good idea to test scan the barcode yourself with a handheld scanner before sending it to us.
 The chances are that if it doesn’t scan well with your scanner, it won’t pass a verification report.